NoriKaneshige/PDB_ZINC_SCRAPER/README.md

 Let me demonstrate here.
 I typed **zinc** and input **3** to scrape 3 zinc pages (all data in the cache this time because I scraped once before).
 Then I typed **ZincPDB** and hit enter.
-Here, the program opens final_project_human_protein_id.json and find any matches between zinc compounds just I got and PDB compounds by using SMILES.
+Here, the program opens PDB_ligands.csv and find any matches between zinc compounds just I got and PDB compounds by using SMILES.
 The result looks like this in this case.
 I found that PDB compound that has 2DL (PDB compound ID).
 You can simply go to PDB site and type 2DL to look up this compound as shown below.

 [Image of terminal](https://github.com/NoriKaneshige/SI508-FinalProject/blob/master/display6.png)